×

 Example:

-An eight‑minute scenario helps production teams and quality engineers respond to non‑conformance events.
+Improve judgment in the moments that shape equipment uptime, first-pass quality, and field safety.
 Participants decide whether to contain the defect, rework it, or elevate the issue.
 The scenario displays the impact on work‑in‑progress and cycle time and provides a template for documenting the incident.

 Tests and Assessments